How To Use The Refundable Hotel Trick

 Refundable Hotel Trick: Cashing Out Points

-There are quite a few bank rewards programs that you are able to cash out using the refundable hotel trick, including TD Rewards, Scene+ Rewards, American Express Membership Rewards, and CIBC Aventura.
+There are quite a few bank rewards programs that you are able to cash out using the refundable hotel trick, including TD Rewards, Scene+ Rewards, CIBC Aventura, and BMO Rewards.

 TD Rewards